Metal rivets on jeans could be a thing of the past

 Kozlowski said that, while the initiative is laudable, what's needed is more oversight.

-"I think the Ellen MacArthur Foundation's push for sustainability is great, but the problem is that there's no governing body ensuring the standards will actually be implemented," he said.
+"I think the Ellen MacArthur Foundation's push for sustainability is great, but the problem is that there's no governing body ensuring the standards will actually be implemented," she said.
 "The supply chain is global, so it's really quite difficult to enforce control."